IBS AND STRESS, how it affects your Irritable Bowel Syndrome digestion and ways to reduce symptoms are all discussed below.

 The stimulation can occur from smells, visual stimuli, touch and hearing.

-These stimuli are sent as signals to the brain which in turn interpret them as feelings.
+These stimuli result in signals sent to the brain which in turn interpret them as feelings.

-In the brain there are various chemical messengers that can influence brain signals.
+In the brain there are various chemical messengers which can influence brain signals.

-This has the effect of increasing your heart rate, flushing, you feel hot; you may experience intense feelings of anxiety and develop hyperventilation or panic.
+Abnormal signalling causes release of adrenaline or epinephrine.
+These increase your heart rate, cause flushing and make you feel hot.
+You may experience intense feelings of anxiety and develop hyperventilation or panic.

-Stress and digestion are intimately linked as bowel motility increases which results in cramps and diarrhea.
+Stress and digestion are intimately linked as bowel motility increases which results in cramps and diarrhoea.

-The first thing in managing your IBS and stress is actually recognizing that you have it.
+The first thing in managing your IBS and stress is actually RECOGNISING you have it.

-Whilst this is generally obvious to the sufferer, this isn't always so.
+Whilst this is usually obvious to the sufferer, this isn't always so.
 If in any doubt, discuss this with your doctor for further advice.

-Having ascertained that you have it, are there any simple measures that you can take to relieve this?
+Having ascertained you have it, are there any simple measures you can take to relieve this?

-Well, the obvious answer is to avoid the precipitant of your stress, but this is often not easy or possible.
+Well, the obvious answer is to avoid the precipitant, but this is often not easy or possible.

-Taking time out from the stress, for example breaks when revising for exams.
+Taking time out from the stress may help, for example having breaks when revising for exams.

-Another example is to divert work load to others if it comes from work.
+Another example is to allocating work load to others if suffering from work stress.

-Exercise is an excellent stress reliever as well as being good for your general health.
+Exercise is an excellent way of relieving symptoms as well as being good for your general health.

 Make sure that you eat a balanced diet and try to avoid excessive amounts of stimulants such as caffeine in tea and coffee.

 Hypnotherapy is a method of altering perception and we know it can help with both IBS and stress.

-We know in IBS and stress, hypnotherapy has some proven benefit as well as cognitive behavioural therapy as advised for refractory symptoms by the National Institute For Clinical Excellence.
+Cognitive behavioural therapy can also help and is as advised for refractory symptoms by the National Institute For Clinical Excellence.

 Anxiolytic medications such as the benzodiazepines e.g. Diazepam or Valium can be used as a short term measure.

-Antidepressants can sometimes be helpful too; particularly the tricyclic antidepressant group such as Amitriptyline have some benefit in neuromodification along with the SSRI group such as Paroxetine and Fluoxetine which affect Serotonin (see Brain-Gut axis).
+Antidepressants can sometimes be helpful; particularly the tricyclic antidepressant group, such as Amitriptyline, have some benefit in neuromodification along with the SSRI group, such as Paroxetine and Fluoxetine, which affect Serotonin (see Brain-Gut axis).